Spectral Sparsification for Communication-Efficient Collaborative Rotation and Translation Estimation: Abstract

 \section{Abstract}

-We propose fast and communication-efficient distributed algorithms for rotation averaging and translation recovery problems that arise from multi-robot simultaneous localization and mapping (SLAM) and distributed camera network localization applications.
-Our methods are based on theoretical relations between the \emph{Hessians} of the underlying Riemannian optimization problems and the \emph{Laplacians} of suitably weighted graphs.
-We leverage these results to design a distributed solver that performs approximate second-order optimization by solving a \emph{Laplacian system} at each iteration.
-Crucially, our algorithms permit robots to employ \emph{spectral sparsification} to sparsify intermediate dense matrices before communication, and hence provide a mechanism to trade off accuracy with communication efficiency with provable guarantees.
-We perform rigorous theoretical analysis of our methods and prove that they enjoy (local) \emph{linear} rate of convergence on the problems of interest.
-Numerical experiments show that the proposed methods converge to high-precision solutions in a few iterations and that they are significantly more communication-efficient compared to baseline second-order solvers.
+We propose fast and communication-efficient optimization algorithms for multi-robot rotation averaging and translation estimation problems that arise from collaborative simultaneous localization and mapping (SLAM), {structure-from-motion (SfM)}, and camera network localization applications.
+Our methods are based on theoretical relations between the \emph{Hessians} of the underlying Riemannian optimization problems and the \emph{Laplacians} of suitably weighted graphs. {We leverage these results to design a collaborative solver in which robots coordinate with a central server to perform approximate second-order optimization, by solving a \emph{Laplacian system} at each iteration.} Crucially, our algorithms permit robots to employ \emph{spectral sparsification} to sparsify intermediate dense matrices before communication, and hence provide a mechanism to trade off accuracy with communication efficiency with provable guarantees.
+We perform rigorous theoretical analysis of our methods and prove that they enjoy (local) \emph{linear} rate of convergence. {Furthermore, we show that our methods can be combined with {graduated non-convexity} to achieve \emph{outlier-robust} estimation.} {Extensive experiments on real-world SLAM and SfM scenarios demonstrate the superior convergence rate and communication efficiency of our methods.}